New Jersey Bed Sore and Pressure Ulcer Lawyer

 How a Nursing Home Abuse Lawyer Can Help

 At Blume Forte Fried Zerres & Molinari, our experienced attorneys want you to understand that your loved one has rights such as the right to receive proper care from a healthcare facility.
 Nursing home staff have a legal duty of care to ensure the best care for your loved one, especially in high-risk scenarios such as an immobile or frail loved one who is unable to care for themselves or alert staff to a growing issue.
 If your loved one has suffered neglect at the hands of a negligent nursing home, it is time to take action against a party and work toward the compensation your loved one deserves.
-Please do not hesitate to reach out to us at (973) 315-5522 for more information.
+Please do not hesitate to reach out to us by filling out this brief online contact form for more information.

 FAQ: Does New Jersey have any laws that protect the rights of a loved one in a nursing home facility?